Best Putters for High Handicappers

 • If you have an arched stroke, it can be prone to pulls

-ping fetch 2021 putter
+ping fetch 2021 putter best putters for high handicappers

 I first encountered this putter playing with a high handicapper subscriber from my YouTube channel.
 I gave him some short game assistance after the round, and got to try his Ping Fetch.
-I know PING make amazing putters, but this one was far and away the best one I have tried in recent years.
+I know PING makes amazing putters, but this one was far and away the best one I have tried in recent years.

 It does have a face insert that has a texture on the surface similar to a milled steel putter.
 The feel off this insert is less marshmallow, more soft steel feel.